umesh-0518/agriza/README.md

 // Updated by Jenkins on Fri Jul 25 14:42:21 UTC 2025
 // Updated by Jenkins on Fri Jul 25 14:47:22 UTC 2025
 pipeline will get triggered
+this is another commit I am doing for automatic deployment